Gyuri1/NetFlow_analysis/README.md

 Dash is running on http://127.0.0.1:8050/

- * Serving Flask app 'netflow-plotly1'
+ * Serving Flask app 'netflow-plotly-analysis'
  * Debug mode: on